 What Are Functional Beverages?

-But here’s the problem: just because a beverage promises that it’s healthy, doesn’t always make it so.
-Sometimes you have to be a bit of a detective to decipher the difference between a healthy functional beverage and a beverage whose main “function” is to load you up with sugar.
+Functional beverages are a loosely defined and incredibly broad category of drinks.
+They include everything from energy and sports drinks to kombucha to our very own OLIPOP.
+But here’s the problem: sometimes you have to be a bit of a detective to decipher the difference between a good-for-you functional beverage and a beverage whose main “function” is to load you up with sugar.

 Be Mindful of These 5 Functional Beverages

-Fruit Juice
+Fruit Drinks

 Sports Drinks

-After a high-intensity workout where you lost a ton of sweat, a sports drink could be a great way to restore your glucose, electrolyte, and fluid levels.
+After a high-intensity workout where you lose a ton of sweat, a sports drink could be a great way to restore your glucose, electrolyte, and fluid levels.
 And some sports drink brands even offer additional vitamins and minerals like B vitamins for an extra health boost.5

 Energy Drinks

-According to the U.S. Food and Drug Administration (FDA), it’s safe for most adults to consume up to 400mg of caffeine per day4.
-But if you’re throwing back multiple energy drinks a day, or drinking an energy drink that contains nearly 500mg of caffeine, this will put you well above that threshold.8
+According to the U.S. Food and Drug Administration (FDA), it’s safe for most adults to consume up to 400mg of caffeine per day.4 But if you’re throwing back multiple energy drinks a day or drinking an energy drink that contains nearly 500mg of caffeine, this could put you well above that threshold.8 9 Not to mention all that could result from all that added sugar…

 Coffee Drinks

 But caffeine is not all bad when enjoyed in moderation!
-The caffeine in your cup of coffee, tea, or OLIPOP Vintage Cola could offer possible health benefits.
+The caffeine in your cup of coffee, tea, or OLIPOP Vintage Cola could offer possible benefits.
+For example, research suggests that caffeine could have positive effects on your cognitive functions like thinking, focus, and attention.14

 Smoothies

 Like fruit juices, a lot of this sugar comes naturally from the fruit.
-But store-bought smoothies also add extra sugar and preservatives on top of the naturally occurring sugars you’ll find in your bananas, apples, strawberries, and so on.
+But store-bought smoothies may also add extra sugar and preservatives on top of the naturally occurring sugars you’ll find in your bananas, apples, strawberries, and so on.
 This added sugar serves to preserve the smoothie flavor so it can last longer on a shelf.

 But when you make your smoothie at home, you have control over the ingredients you use and the amount of sugar in your beverage.
 For example, you can swap in veggies or unsweetened Greek yogurt to help reduce your sugar intake.

+However, even homemade smoothies can put you into a sugar overload.
 This doesn’t mean you shouldn’t enjoy a homemade smoothie!
 But be mindful of the ingredients you put in your blender.
 And make sure you’re also regularly enjoying raw fruits and veggies too.

 Sources: